 Here are some of the best telescopes for astrophotography.

-The cost of a telescope depends on the type of telescope you buy, the features it has, and the quality of optics.
+How much does a space telescope cost?
+The cost depends on the type of telescope you buy, the features it has, and the quality of the optics.
 The first consideration is what you want to do with your telescope.
 If you only want to observe the moon, you can get one very cheaply for less than $100 or so.
 But this will be quite limited and not useful for any form of astrophotography beyond the moon.

 Professional grade telescopes can cost up to $25-30 thousand dollars while hobby telescopes can be bought for as little as $200-300 dollars depending on the size of the lens.
 I spent in the region of $450 for my first telescope which was the Celestron 130slt.
 I have managed to do some beginner astrophotography with this telescope.